swissup/swissup.github.io/m2/extensions/highlight/index.md

 # Highlight

-Highlight extension provides a set of widgets which purpose is to list any kind of products filtered with flexible tools.
-Module allows you to easely show New, Featured, Onsale, Bestsellers, Popular products.
-It's even can show products filtered by custom filters.
+Highlight extension provides you with a set of widgets which will help you to list products grouped according to your needs.
+You could easily show new, featured, onsale, bestsellers, popular products.
+With Highlight you will also display products fileterd by custom filters.

 ### Contents